 - 2.6.1 A well-designed environment can help to reduce the real and perceived risk of crime.
 The design and layout of buildings, open spaces, roads and footpaths can influence opportunities to commit crime and also affect people's sense of safety and security.
 Appropriate design and layout of landscaping, planting and lighting can reduce crime and the fear of crime.
 Development proposals should be designed to provide safety within the development site and in nearby and adjacent areas.
-The guidance set out in Secured by Design, the standard produced by the Metropolitan Police is identified under DM02: Development Standards. - 2.6.2 Entrances, windows and shopfronts provide visual interest and help contribute to a sense of security.
-Blank facades create a dead frontage.
-They can be part of a building, boundary wall or fence or roller shutter to a shopfront.
-Where appropriate, in particular in town centres, local centres or on major roads active frontages should be incorporated at street level which present a larger window or shopfront which can better help in contributing to the vibrancy of a street.
+The guidance set out in Secured by Design, the standard produced by the Metropolitan Police is identified under Policy DM02: Development Standards. - 2.6.2 Visual interest on a street can be created by entrances, windows and shopfronts which helps contribute to a sense of security.
+Blank facades on a street create a dead frontage with no interest and can be part of a building, boundary wall or fence or roller shutter to a shopfront.
+In particular larger windows or shopfronts can make a more positive contribution to the vibrancy of frontages.
+This is most important in town centres, local centres or on major roads where active frontages should be incorporated at street level to contribute to the vibrancy of a street.